4lifdaniel/ambanksei/01_front_end/day04/student_notes/README.md

 You can test to see if a property exists on an object.

 Accessing a property that doesn't exist on an object gives you `undefined` which is treated as `false`.

+## Callback

+A callback is a piece of code that is passed as an argument to another function and is intended to be called at a specific time or in response to a particular event.
+When the conditions are met, the function will "call back" or execute the provided callback function.

+In JavaScript, callbacks are commonly used due to the language's asynchronous nature and event-driven programming paradigm.

+Callbacks are used to control the flow of a program and enable asynchronous programming.
+They are commonly used in situations where the result of an operation may not be immediately available, such as when making API requests, reading files, or performing database operations.
+Rather than waiting for the operation to complete, the program can continue executing other tasks.
+Once the operation is finished, the callback function is called to handle the result.